2023 Best Radio, TV & Digital Communication Bachelor's Degree Schools

 Read full report on Radio, Television & Digital Communication at Seattle University

-With a ranking of #19, Syracuse University did quite well on this year’s best schools for radio, television and digital communication students working on their bachelor’s degree.
-Located in the midsize city of Syracuse, Syracuse is a private not-for-profit college with a fairly large student population.
+Syracuse University landed the #19 spot in the 2023 rankings for the best bachelor’s degree radio, television and digital communication programs.
+Located in the midsize city of Syracuse, Syracuse is a private not-for-profit college with a very large student population.

 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $755.

-Ithaca College did quite well in this year’s ranking of the best places for radio, television and digital communication students to get a bachelor’s degree.
-It came in at #20 on the list.
-Ithaca is a medium-sized private not-for-profit school located in the small suburb of Ithaca.
+With a ranking of #20, Ithaca College did quite well on this year’s best schools for radio, television and digital communication students working on their bachelor’s degree.
+Ithaca is a moderately-sized private not-for-profit school located in the suburb of Ithaca.

 The average amount in student loans that digital communication majors at Ithaca take out while working on their Bachelor's Degree is $21,681.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $567.